iterative/ldb-resources/documentation/Command-summary.md

 3. `object_path` - any valid path NOT registered with `ADD-STORAGE` to objects and annotations on the *fs* (no cloud locations accepted).
 The path can be fully qualified (down to objects), or reference a folder.
 When `ADD` is called on unregistered fs path, it works in the following way:

   * If path is in workspace:
-      -  `ADD` processes updated annotations even without paired data objects (see `INSTANTIATE --annotations-only`)
+      -  `ADD` will process updated annotations even without paired data objects (see `INSTANTIATE --annotations-only`)
-      -  `ADD` ignores "preview" data objects (see `INSTANTIATE --preview`)
+      -  `ADD` will ignore "preview" data objects (see `INSTANTIATE --preview`)

-  * For all other cases:
+  * In all cases:
-      - If previously indexed objects are found, they are added to staged dataset, alongside with annotations
+      - If previously indexed data objects are found, they are simply added to staged dataset, alongside with annotations
-      - If new objects (unknown to LDB) are found and `read-add` storage option configured, those objects are copied to `read-add` storage, indexed, and added to dataset.
+      - If new objects (unknown to LDB) are found and `read-add` storage option configured, those objects are copied to `read-add` storage, indexed, and then added to dataset.
       - If new objects (unknown to LDB) are found but no `read-add` storage configured, `ADD` command fails.

 *Use case:*